 NM Areas Reviewed Findings Recommendations X The facility had a CNH Oversight Committee that met at least quarterly and included representation by the required disciplines.
-The facility's CNH Oversight Committee did not include a representative from acquisition.
-9. We recommended that facility managers ensure the Community Nursing Home Oversight Committee includes representation by all required clinical disciplines.
-The facility integrated the CNH program into its quality improvement program.
+The acquisitions representative did not attend CNH Oversight Committee meetings quarterly.
+9. We recommended that facility managers ensure all required disciplines attend Community Nursing Home Oversight Committee meetings.
+The facility integrated the CNH Program into its quality improvement program.
 The facility documented a hand-off for patients placed in CNHs outside of its catchment area.
 X The CNH Review Team completed CNH annual reviews.
-The CNH Review Team did not complete any of the six CNH annual reviews involving all 29 applicable patients in our review.
+The CNH Review Team did not complete one of nine CNH annual reviews involving 3 of 45 patients (7 percent) in our review.
 10. We recommended that facility managers ensure the Community Nursing Home Review Team completes required annual reviews and monitor compliance.
+When CNH annual reviews noted four or more exclusionary criteria, facility managers completed exclusion review documentation.